hiphopkungfu/ew-anh/README.md

 ### Nice to have:

-- Collapsible container for each question
+- Make container collapsible for each question
 - Accurate styling (accurate to image reference)
 - Localization: i18n
 - Responsive design: set breakpoints, min-width for <ew-collapsible> and possibly hide/swap large visual elements (like emojis or bar)
 - Snapshot test using the provided .csv to infer the expected output.
+- Each tally is now its own property (like agreed, disagreed, etc.).
+I would like to define an object property that's more compact.
+Didn't want to linger on it.

 ## Assignment by Ervaringwijzer